-In a city as large as New York, local is a larger area then in other parts of the country.
-We will likely consider local to be a 300 or 500 mile radius.
-The exact definition, however, will be decided by our membership.
+In a city as large as New York, local is a larger area than in other parts of the country.
+We consider local to be a 300 mile radius.

 Will you just be selling local and/or organic food at the co-op?

-We expect to sell conventional items as well as local and organic.
-We will stress healthful foods.
+We sell conventional items as well as local and organic.
+We stress healthful foods.

 If I can't do my entire weekly shopping there, why should I join?